d3x0r/STFRPhysics/AI/Revised/HPF_recovery_of_physical_constants.md

 \frac{\ell f}{c} = 1 \quad \Rightarrow \quad \ell = \frac{c}{f} = \lambda_C
 $$

 This is the Compton wavelength relation — not imposed from outside but falling out of what it means to close.
+A closed excitation cannot choose its size and its cycling independently: one full cycle has to fit one full support traverse.
+The closure length is therefore not an optional geometrical label but part of the stability condition itself.

 The apparent power (VA) of such an excitation: